 - 3 tablespoons fresh chives, chopped and divided

-- To serve, spoon the soup into 4 bowls, top with crumbled bacon, Pan-Toasted Croutons and the reserved chopped chives.
+- To serve, spoon the soup into 4 bowls, top with crumbled bacon, croutons and the reserved chopped chives.